 - To attract staff.
 To attract and retain top quality talent, a business plan is necessary.
 The business plan inspires employees that your food truck concept is sound and you understand how to meet your goals.

 - To attract partners.
-Partners also want to see a business plan, in order to determine whether it is worth partnering up on your food truck concept.
+Partners also want to see your food truck plan, in order to determine whether it is worth partnering up on your food truck concept.

 - To position your food truck brand.
 Creating the business plan helps to define your food truck’s position in your local market.
 This definition allows you to explain your food truck business and position your brand to customers, investors, and partners.